pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

 ### Priority 5: Tail-call frame replacement

 Detect when a call is in tail position and replace the current call frame instead of pushing a new one.
-Preserve enough logical call information for errors and recursion detection, possibly using a compact cycle detector separate from the evaluation continuation stack.
+Preserve enough logical call information for runtime-error diagnostics.

-The first profile made this look like primarily a scalability improvement, with only 0.75% directly measured in recursion checking.
-The follow-up profile changes the priority:
-`CheckForInfiniteRecursion` reaches 24.27% of the wall slice and 30.43% of represented CPU.
-Allocation-free diagnostic construction should now be treated as an immediate fix, followed by an active-call index and tail-call frame replacement.
+Quota-based termination now bounds retained continuation state and removes recursion-scanning overhead.
+Tail-call replacement remains useful for reducing ordinary allocation and allowing legitimate deep recursion to run under smaller continuation limits, but it is no longer needed to support cycle classification.

 ### Priority 6: Parallelize independent snapshot cases only for batch throughput